wso2/ETAC/docs/README.md

 Although it is a regular decision, which many organizations must make yearly, there is no widely accepted framework for evaluating emerging technologies.

-We present “Emerging Technology Analysis Canvas” (ETAC), a framework to assess an individual emerging technology.
+We present “Emerging Technology Analysis Canvas” (ETAC), a framework to assess an individual emerging technologies.

 ![Figure 2: Artificial Intelligence ETAC)](https://raw.githubusercontent.com/wso2/ETAC/master/images/etac-ai-outlook-v2.png)

  Inspired by the Business Model Canvas, It represents different aspects of technology visually on a single page.
 This approach includes a set of questions that probe the technology arranged around a logical narrative.
-The visual representation is concise, compact, and comprehensible in a glance.
+The visual representation is concise, compact, and comprehensible at a glance.

 It provides
 * a logical framework to assess the emerging technologies